simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 * _Efficient resource allocation_: AI can allocate network resources based on usage patterns, ensuring optimal performance for all connected devices.
 * _Automatic troubleshooting_: AI can detect and resolve common WiFi issues, such as interference or congestion, without manual intervention.

-To sum up, AI empowers WiFi networks to operate at their full potential by intelligently optimizing signal strength, improving performance, and providing a seamless user experience.
+To sum up, AI helps WiFi networks to operate at their full potential by intelligently optimizing signal strength, improving performance, and providing a smooth user experience.

 ### The future of WiFi signal range and speed